-- 1) Background and Significance (maximum 1000 words, 2 pages including figures): Provide a detailed rationale for the entire transformational research program, while providing a context for the proposed Catalyst Research Award.
-Include sufficient background information to allow non-subject matter experts to assess the proposal. - 2) Preliminary data (maximum 1000 words, 3 pages including figures) - 3) Specific Aims (maximum 500 words, 1 page including figures): These should be specific, measurable, and necessary preliminary steps for the overall research effort.
-These aims will form the basis of the Catalyst Award milestones. - 4) Research design, experimental methods, and analytical plan (maximum 2000 words, 4 pages including figures) - 5) Research limitations and contingencies (maximum 300 words) - 6) Community engagement (maximum 250 words): Briefly explain how the patient and payer voice has been involved in developing the project if relevant.
+- 1) Background and Significance (maximum 1000 words, 2 pages including figures): Summarize the previously approved, detailed rationale for the entire transformational research program.
+Be sure to include any new advances since the Catalyst Award application was written.
+Include sufficient background information to allow non-subject matter experts to assess the proposal. - 2) Preliminary data (maximum 1000 words, 3 pages including figures): Describe the results of the Catalyst award that have informed this proposal, referencing the project milestones table from the original Catalyst application, updated to show which milestones were achieved.
+Include a brief description for how the Catalyst project is ready to transition into a Transformational Award.
+Please include an explanation for any milestones that were not achieved, and any unanticipated outcomes or unforeseen results that led to alterations in the originally proposed research plan.
+The application may reference a detailed progress report from the Catalyst Award. - 3) Specific Aims (maximum 500 words, 1 page including figures): These should be specific, measurable, and necessary preliminary steps for the overall research effort.
+These should be based on those in the original Catalyst Awards but may be modified to reflect the results of the Catalyst award or accumulating knowledge in the field. - 4) Research design, experimental methods, and analytical plan (maximum 2000 words, 4 pages including figures) - 5) Research limitations and contingencies (maximum 300 words) - 6) Community engagement (maximum 250 words): Briefly explain how the patient and payer voice has been involved in developing the project if relevant.
 Explain how you intend to include patient input going forward including any plans for patient or community engagement and dissemination of results.
 Please note that award funding may be budgeted for this purpose. - 7) Commercialization potential (maximum 250 words): Briefly explain how the eventual product will be used in clinical medicine if successful.
 If relevant, explain the value proposition in the context of the competitive environment, and the market potential for the proposed product.
 How will the cost of the product relate to the value gained in improved quality and length of life? - 8) Investigative team (maximum 200 words): Briefly describe how the team will function including the relevant qualifications of the investigative team and how the team members, including collaborators, will contribute to the project.
-Include how the team will bring diverse perspectives and promote diversity, equity, and inclusion within the team and/or in the research process.
-This section can include the management plan. - 9) Award transition plan (maximum 200 words): Include a brief description for how the proposed project will lay the foundation for and be successfully transitioned into a Transformational Award.
-Refer to specific milestones and benchmarks that if successfully met, would then enable the Applicant to apply for additional funding through the two-year Transformational Awards program.
+If relevant, include how the team will bring diverse perspectives and promote diversity, equity, and inclusion within the team and/or in the research process.
+This section can include the management plan. - 9) Transformational Project Milestones and Research Plan Table (maximum 1 page): Create a summary table, based on the specific aims of the original Catalyst project, which describes the proposed milestones and benchmarks.
+The successful completion of these activities will form the basis of measuring achievement of the project goals.
+Please include specific data, methods, and benchmarks that will demonstrate achievement of the milestone.
+Quantitative benchmarks must include statistical methods including sample size justification.
+Note: (1) All personnel and collaborations should be related to the achievement of milestones.
+(2) Please include a milestone that describes plans for dissemination of results.
+Due to the increased flexibility in the award duration, proposed timelines and milestones should be realistic, and No Cost Extensions will only be approved in exceptional cases. - 10) Optional Sections, not included in page limit: - (a) management plan required for multiple-PI projects, optional for others (if not included in the Investigative Team section above). - (b) Human or animal studies considerations, as applicable.